triscale-innov/LidJul.jl/README.md

 ```
 function go()
-    #Choose a power of two
+    n=128 #Choose a power of two
-    n=128
     #Choose boundary conditions
     # bc=(neumann,neumann,neumann,neumann)
     bc=(dirichlet,neumann,dirichlet,neumann)
-    # bc=(dirichlet,dirichlet,dirichlet,dirichlet)
     ...
 ```

 ![](docs/figs/makie128DNDN.png)

 The code should return a collection of measurements corresponding to the CPU time required by each solvers, the number of iterations for the iterative solvers as well as the corresponding residual.
+The CPU time the `init_time` corresponds to the time required by the solver construction for a given matrix, and the `solver_time` corresponds to the time required by the solution of a linear system with a given RHS.